RedisLabs/redislabs-docs/content/embeds/cluster-dns-embed.md

     For example:

-        - Your domain is: mydomain.com
+    - Your domain is: `mydomain.com`
-        - You would like to name the Redis Enterprise Software cluster: redislabscluster
+    - You would like to name the Redis Enterprise Software cluster `mycluster`
     - You have three nodes in the cluster:
-           - node1 with IP 1.1.1.1
+        - node1 (IP address 1.1.1.1)
-           - node2 with IP 2.2.2.2
+        - node2 (2.2.2.2)
-           - node3 with IP 3.3.3.3
+        - node3 (3.3.3.3)

-1. In the FQDN field, enter the value `redislabscluster.mydomain.com` and add the following records in the DNS for mydomain.com:
+1. In the FQDN field, enter the value `mycluster.mydomain.com` and add the following records in the DNS table for `mydomain.com`:

-    ```sh
+    ``` sh
-    redislabscluster.mydomain.com         NS   node1.redislabscluster.mydomain.com
+    mycluster.mydomain.com        NS  node1.mycluster.mydomain.com
-                                               node2.redislabscluster.mydomain.com
-                                               node3.redislabscluster.mydomain.com
+                                      node2.mycluster.mydomain.com
+                                      node3.mycluster.mydomain.com

-    node1.redislabscluster.mydomain.com   A    1.1.1.1
+    node1.mycluster.mydomain.com  A   1.1.1.1

-    node2.redislabscluster.mydomain.com   A    2.2.2.2
+    node2.mycluster.mydomain.com  A   2.2.2.2

-    node3.redislabscluster.mydomain.com   A    3.3.3.3
+    node3.mycluster.mydomain.com  A   3.3.3.3
     ```

-### Zero-configuration using mDNS (Development option only) {#zeroconfiguration-using-mdns-development-option-only}
+### Zero-configuration using mDNS {#zeroconfiguration-using-mdns-development-option-only}

-{{< note >}}
-mDNS is not supported for use with production environments and should only be used in development or test environments.
-{{< /note >}}
+Development and test environments can use [Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) (mDNS), a zero-configuration service designed for small networks.
+Production environments should _not_ use mDNS.

-mDNS (Multicast DNS) is a standard protocol that provides DNS-like name resolution and service discovery capabilities to machines on local networks with minimal to no configuration.
+mDNS is a standard protocol that provides DNS-like name resolution and service discovery capabilities to machines on local networks with minimal to no configuration.

-Because not all clients support mDNS, ensure first that the clients that are connecting to the cluster actually have mDNS support, and that the network infrastructure permits mDNS/multi-casting between them and the cluster nodes.
+Before adopting mDNS, verify that it's supported by each client you wish to use to connect to your Redis databases.
+Also make sure that your network infrastructure permits mDNS/multi-casting between clients and cluster nodes.

 Configuring the cluster to support mDNS requires you to assign the cluster a `.local` name.

-For example, if you want to name the Redis Enterprise Software cluster `redislabscluster`, enter `redislabscluster.local` in the FQDN field.
+For example, if you want to name the Redis Enterprise Software cluster `rediscluster`, specify the FQDN name as `rediscluster.local`.

-When using the DNS or mDNS option, failover can be done transparently and the DNS is updated automatically to point to the IP of the new master.
+When using the DNS or mDNS option, failover can be done transparently and the DNS is updated automatically to point to the IP address of the new primary node.

 ## IP-based connections